 VIRGINIA BEACH, Va.
 (WAVY) — The feeder lanes on Laskin Road in Virginia Beach will soon be a thing of the past.
-Construction is beginning this week on a project to widen the road and replace a bridge.
+Construction started last month on a project to widen the road and replace a bridge

 The Virginia Department of Transportation said the Laskin Road Improvements Project will include the construction of an eight-lane divided highway on Laskin Road.

 Some residents tell 10 on Your Side the feeder lanes will not be missed.

 “I’m very happy that they will be gone,” said Virginia Beach resident Margaret Gordon.
 “It’s really scary, even for a seasoned driver.
 I’m new to the area, so that adds to the confusion.”

 “I think the feeder lanes are fantastic.
 I love the feeder lanes,” said resident Ellie Steffens.
 “I’ve been here a long time and I think it takes a little bit of practice to get the dance.”